hwayne/learntla-v2/docs/beginner/invariants.rst

 .. index:: define
   :name: define

 This operator needs to know about the ``all_unique`` variable, so we have to put it after the definition in PlusCal.
 There's a special block, the ``define`` block, we can put between variable definition and the algorithm proper.
+A define block contains pure TLA+ operators, and the operators may reference the values of PlusCal variables.

 .. todo:: spec